 I used New Look pattern 6585 for this coat, in View B. However, I ended up chopping off 8.5″ off the bottom.
 The pattern cover shows view B as mid-length, and I’m 5′ 4″, so, maybe the model, who is wearing the full-length view A is extremely tall?
 Because this fell way past my knees and not in an attractive way.

 I also ended up not following the directions for finishing the outer edge.
 You’re supposed to fold in the raw edge twice and topstitch, but this quilt, with poly batting, is super thick.
 So, I just folded it over once, top-stitched, and called it a day.
 At some point I’d like to cover up the raw edge (which is zig-zagged so it won’t fray) with some single-fold binding, but for now, its fine.
+I basically used this coat as a trial run for working with a quilt and understanding what I’d tweak and change in coat #2.

 And as much as I would have loved pockets, I omitted them because the quilt is just so so puffy as is.
 I think that on my next quilt coat, one that I’ll make from scratch, I’ll be able to add pockets because I’ll be using cotton batting which is much thinner.